osrs-gear-discord/gear-discord/from-discord-to-update/god wars dungeon/saradomin.md

 ## Dolo
 - The alt should kill Bree > Starlight > Growler.
 You could also take a 2nd Twisted Bow on this account and help DPS Zilyana after killing Bree + Starlight if you wanted.
 This can be stretched further by incorporating world-hopping too.
 - If you're using a Shadow on the main, it's still worth pot sharing the Bastion potions just for the defence boost.
-- The blood runes are just for an emergency situation, you can cast Heal Other on your main account for a quick injection of HP.
+- The blood runes are just for an emergency situation: you can cast Heal Other on your main account for a quick injection of HP.
--

 # Videos

-Shadow solo kill example https://streamable.com/h4fwxh Dolo Saradomin Guide by Baskie https://www.youtube.com/watch?v=5i7EMzXpRj0 0 Run Energy Solo Saradomin Guide by GeChallengeM https://www.youtube.com/watch?v=WUa4T1lRNKo
+Shadow solo kill example: https://streamable.com/h4fwxh 0 Run Energy Solo Saradomin Guide by GeChallengeM: https://www.youtube.com/watch?v=WUa4T1lRNKo Dolo Saradomin Guide by Baskie: https://www.youtube.com/watch?v=5i7EMzXpRj0